 Bananas are excellent dietary sources of potassium.
 They contain about 360 mg of potassium per 100g.

-All other banana products are also pretty high in potassium.
-For instance, 100g of banana chips contain 536 mg of potassium.
-Most noteworthy, 100g of dehydrated bananas contain 1490 mg of potassium, or 44% DV!
+All other banana products are excellent natural sources of potassium.
+For instance, banana chips contain 536 mg of potassium per 100g, while dehydrated bananas contain 1,490 mg of potassium per 100g, or 44% of the DV.

 Moreover, bananas help increase potassium levels because they’re excellent dietary sources of magnesium.
 Magnesium depletion can contribute to potassium deficiency by increasing urinary potassium losses.